 - Allotments are for allotment tenants only.
 No groups are allowed on site and only people who live in your household can enter the site while you are there.

 - Please stay on your plot at all times and do not enter another plot under any circumstances.

-Please do not visit the harbour office unless it is for an essential service, and observe social distancing rules.
+Please do not visit the harbour office unless it is for an essential service, and please observe social distancing rules.

 Most of our public right of way footpaths remain open.
 If you go out walking, please follow the current social distancing rules and keep your dog on a lead around sheep and lambs.
 List of closed footpaths: https://www.conwy.gov.uk/en/Resident/Leisure-sport-and-health/Coast-and-Countryside/Public-Rights-of-Way.aspx

 These are now open.
 You will need to keep socially distanced and clean hands regularly.
 Please follow the signs to make this a safe and comfortable experience for everyone.